Wednesday, March 7, 2012

 Additionally, any man or woman who believes the Catholic Faith rightly (read this page if you think you already are Catholic), and who is considering matrimony ought to be conditionally baptized by someone other than his potential spouse, as Baptism creates a spiritual affinity under which it is not longer lawful for the one baptized to marry the one he or she has been baptized by.

 Finally, any infant in imminent danger of death prior to the age of reason (generally about seven years old) MUST be baptized, even if it is being raised by Jews or heretics.
 Why?
-Because despite the possible, even likely, danger of the child being raised perverted and going into the fires of hell forever if it should survive the threat to its life (and this is only a possibility, though a grave one, which is why healthy infants are never to be secretly baptized if they are in the custody of non-Catholics), whereas if the child dies unbaptized, it is a CERTAINTY that it will go to into the fires of hell forever.
+Because despite the possible, even likely, danger of the child being raised perverted and going into the fires of hell forever if it should survive the threat to its life (and this is only a possibility, though a grave one, which is why healthy infants are never to be secretly baptized if they are in the custody of non-Catholics), whereas if the child dies unbaptized, it is a CERTAINTY that it will go to into the hell forever.

 Labels: Bad Water; Doubtful Baptisms